Choose a General Area You Genuinely Care About

 Why Interest Beats Strategy

-A lot of agents choose topics based on:
+A lot of agents choose topics based on what looks profitable, what other agents are posting, or what sounds impressive.

 Interest is what carries you through: